ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ Fixed Unbreakable Charms not obtained after Banishment: now are recognized, not included in True Completion % and have their entry names in gray.

   — **(New) Game Statistics** additions:
-  ✅ Grimm's Tent Secret Room (missable).
+  ✅ Grimm's Tent: Secret Room (missable).
+  ✅ Tower of Love: Secret Room.
-  ✅ Weaver's Den Secret Room #1.
+  ✅ Weaver's Den: Secret Room #1.
-  ✅ Weaver's Den Secret Room #2.
+  ✅ Weaver's Den: Secret Room #2.

 * v1.5.0 2021-08-08: